jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_tutorial3.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
 Part 3 of a tutorial.

+* app_tutorial4.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+Part 4 of a tutorial.

+* app_tutorial5.rs - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+Part 5 of a tutorial.

 * app_watermark.rs - An example of adding a worksheet watermark image using the rust_xlsxwriter library.
 This is based on the method of putting an image in the worksheet header as suggested in the Microsoft